-EVNTIDX uniquely identifies each office-based medical provider visit event (i.e., each record on the office-based medical provider visits file) and is the variable required for linking officebased medical provider visit events to the data file containing details on conditions (MEPS 2021 Medical Condition File).
-EVNTIDX begins with the 2-digit panel number and ends with the 2digit event type number.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to the data file containing details on conditions (MEPS 2021 Medical Condition file).
+EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
 For details on linking see Section 5.0 or the MEPS 2021 Appendix File, HC-229I.

 FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
-For example, pregnancy is typically covered in a flat fee arrangement where the prenatal visits, the delivery, and the postpartum visits are all covered under one flat fee dollar amount.
-These events (the prenatal visit, the delivery, and the postpartum visits) would have the same value for FFEEIDX.
-FFEEIDX identifies a flat fee payment that was identified using information from the Household Component.
+For example, if a patient receives stitches during an outpatient visit and comes back to have the stitches removed ten days later in a follow-up outpatient visit, both visits are covered under one flat fee dollar amount.
+These two events (the initial outpatient visit and the subsequent outpatient visit) would have the same value for FFEEIDX.
 A "mixed" flat fee group could contain both outpatient and office-based visits.
 Only outpatient and office-based events are allowed in a mixed bundle.
 Please note that FFEEIDX should be used to link up the outpatient and office-based events in order to determine the full set of events that are part of a flat fee group.